Updated December 2014

 - 15 enrollments in KU Medical Center continuing education courses and conferences by Butler County health care professionals in Fiscal Year 2014.

-- 39 professional education and administrative visits in Crawford County occurred in FY14 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 39 professional education and administrative visits in Crawford County occurred in Fiscal Year 2014 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Researching to Improve Health